 - 2008: Controlled mugwort infestation; seeded native grasses and wildflowers with FWS; transplanted 600+ native wildflower plugs with Ricoh USA corporate volunteer team; installed 10 nestboxes with Boy Scout Troop 65

 - 2009-2019: Created and installed interpretive signage; cleared and added two acres to restoration site (former parking lot, watersphere enclosure, western strip); monitored and addressed invasives re-growth; continued to seed native wildflowers

 Next Steps —

-- 2020: Complete eradication of remaining mugwort, Canada thistle, Japanese hops and mile-a-minute vine; transplant wildflowers
+- 2021: Add fresh layer of wood chips to meadow path; eradicate remaining mugwort, Canada thistle, Japanese hops and mile-a-minute vine; seed wildflowers over bare spots

 To view this gallery click here.